Nenma/ro-legal-bot/README.md

 Project made as part of "Alexandru Ioan Cuza" University of Iași's Computational Linguistics Master's programme.

-Link to Overleaf paper (continuously updated) can be found [here](https://www.overleaf.com/6469494883tfgphsjrgvvw).
+Paper can be found here: THESIS

 ## What does _legislation_ mean?